 The Nike Zoom Superfly Elite is a unisex shoe that is listed in men's sizes.
 For women's sizes, it is recommended to get one size higher than the usual shoe size they would go for to get the correct fit for them.
 This shoe also has a narrow fit, so even for men, it is suggested to consider buying half-size higher.
 The Zoom Superfly Elite runs narrow for the important reason that this ensures the shoe's construction is secure and stable during short sprints or distant races.

 The innovative track running shoe features a tightly woven upper and base plate, both of which are lightweight and stiff.
 These technologies were inspired by the geometric structures of various ocean organisms.
 The shoe also comes in color combinations that reference Brazil's tropical wildlife.
 Colors like bright pinks mixed with Nike's signature volt green were applied across the athletics footwear range.

 Spike Type - The shoe employs Pyramid spikes which are used for dirt or grass surfaces as well as muddy cross country.
 It has eight fixed stainless steel pins to guarantee optimal grip during runs on the track.
 Usually, 1/4 inch should be enough for any surface except grass javelin runways.
 These types of track spikes are designed for specific events and distances in track and field ranging from sprints up to long-distance events.
 Another track shoe with a similar spike type would be the Nike Zoom Rival S 9.

-Spike Plate - The spike plate found on the Zoom Superfly Elite is the Injected Pebax® with generative design.
+Spike Plate - The spike plate found on the Zoom Superfly Elite is the Injected Pebax® with a generative design.
 It uses an algorithm to identify where zones of stiffness and flexibility are needed.
-The full length injected Pebax spike plate also delivers a stiff yet flexible design.
-Meanwhile, the fused eight-pin non-removable spike pattern provides a fantastic grip on a variety of track surfaces.
+The full-length injected Pebax spike plate also delivers a stiff yet flexible design.